jcorrell35/vault-web/content/Programming/Creating a Github Site with Hugo.md

 I ran into some issues using this method when it came to deploying the site to GitHub.
 Therefore I decided to go with a different method for implementing the theme.
 Which was copying the files from the theme folder into the base directory:
 ![Files](images/filesystem.png)
+> [!warning]
-> **NOTE:** *This works, however if you want to change the theme at some point it becomes more difficult than just changing it in the hugo.yaml file.*
+> This method does work, however if you want to change the theme at some point it becomes more difficult than just changing it in the hugo.yaml file.

 The next step was to implement a simple menu system for the website's navigation:
 ```yaml=